Can an Employment Contract Supersede Law

 Constructive Dismissal: When a Contract Changes Without Your Consent

-What happens if your employer decides to change the terms of your contract without your agreement?
-This could be a reduction in pay, a significant shift in job responsibilities, or a cut to benefits.
+What happens if your employer decides to change the terms of a signed employment contract?
+This could be a reduction in pay, a significant shift in job responsibilities, job title or a cut to benefits.
 If these changes are significant, it could be considered constructive dismissal.
 Essentially, this means that by changing the terms of your employment in a fundamental way, your employer has effectively terminated you, even if you haven’t been formally dismissed.

 If this happens, you may have the right to reject the new terms and seek severance pay or reasonable notice under common law.
 In many cases, employees have successfully argued that such changes made their original contract invalid, allowing them to claim constructive dismissal.
 An employment lawyer can help assess your situation and determine what your options are.